mithinsagar/mithinsagar/README.md

 ---

 ## Selected work

-Five projects, picked for range rather than a single theme: adversarial ML research, two live explainable-AI products, a production full-stack app and a finished game.

 #### [xai-attack-defense-framework](https://github.com/mithinsagar/xai-attack-defense-framework) · can you make an explanation lie?

 An adversarial study of post-hoc explainability: can an attacker leave a security model's *prediction* untouched while corrupting the explanation the analyst reads?
 Across **235,795 phishing URLs**, an intrusion-detection set and a fraud corpus, four attacks on SHAP, LIME and Integrated Gradients say yes.
 Of the four defenses that follow, the hybrid one cuts mean explanation drift by **91.1%** while holding classification performance.